Try Sutrisno: ABRI Commander and Dili Massacre

 Try finally reached the pinnacle of his Military career in 1988, when he was appointed ABRI Commander to replace Moerdani.
 As ABRI Commander, Try spent a lot of time putting down rebellions all around Indonesia.
 His immediate target was the separatists in Aceh, which he successfully suppressed by 1992.
 In 1989, there was the Talangsari incident, in which Try repeated his actions in 1984 by cracking down on Islamist protesters.

 In November 1991, in the then Province of East Timor, a group of students attending the funeral of a fellow student who had been shot dead by Indonesian troops took the opportunity to launch protests against the Indonesian occupation.
 At the funeral procession, students unfurled banners calling for self-determination and independence, displaying pictures of the independence leader Xanana Gusmão.
 As the procession entered the cemetery, Indonesian troops opened fire.
 Of the people demonstrating in the cemetery, 271 were killed, 382 wounded, and 250 disappeared.

-The incident, known as the Dili Massacre, provoked worldwide condemnation from the international community.
+The incident, known as the Santa Cruz massacre, provoked worldwide condemnation from the international community.
 Try said two days after the massacre: "The army cannot be underestimated.
 Finally we had to shoot them.
 Delinquents like these agitators must be shot, and they will be....".
 Try was then invited to speak before the People's Representative Council (DPR) to explain himself.
 Try gave a defense of his decision and maintained that the protesters were provoking the soldiers and that claims that the protests were peaceful was "bullshit".

 Try was discharged from his position as ABRI Commander in February 1993.